For current political commentary, see the daily political notes.

 The mere practice of referring to service staff as "geniuses" is dishonest already.

-Apple devices lock users in solely to Apple services by being incompatible with all other options, ethical or inethical.
+Apple devices lock users in solely to Apple services by being incompatible with all others, both the ethical ones and the unethical ones.

 Copyright (c) 2012-2018 Richard Stallman Verbatim copying and redistribution of this entire page are permitted provided this notice is preserved.